How to Start a Corporation - 5 Easy Steps

 Your corporation’s name should be unique and distinguishable from other business names.

-For name search instruction in your state, choose your state from this drop-down.
+For name search instruction in your state, choose your state from the drop-down in our How to Name a Business guide.

 3. Is the URL available?